 Before replicating your bean, the container will detect if your bean implements this method.
 If your bean does, the container calls the isModified() method and it only replicates the bean when the method returns true.
 If the bean has not been modified (or not enough to require replication, depending on your own preferences), you can return false and the replication would not occur.
 This feature is available on JBoss Enterprise Application Platform 3.0.1+ only.

 18.4.3.
-The HASessionState service configuration
+The HASessionStateService configuration

-The HASessionState service MBean is defined in the all/deploy/cluster-service.xml file.
+The HASessionStateService bean is defined in the all/deploy/cluster/ha-legacy-jboss-beans.xml file.